-Share-based compensation expense decreased by \$0.4M due to the lower fair value of stock options granted in the current period versus the comparable period in 2018.
-Stock options granted by the Company typically vest over two years in three tranches with 1/3 vesting on grant, 1/3 vesting on the first anniversary and 1/3 vesting on the second anniversary.
+Share-based compensation expense decreased by \$0.4M from \$1.6M in 2018 to \$1.2M in 2019 due mainly to the lower fair values assigned to stock options granted in 2019 versus 2018.
+Fair value estimates are driven by the market price and volatility of the Company's shares at the time of grant and by the expected life of the options.
+Share-based compensation also follows the vesting pattern of the stock options granted by tranches with the Company's stock options typically vesting over two years in three tranches with 1/3 vesting on grant, 1/3 vesting on the first anniversary and 1/3 vesting on the second anniversary.